JournivJourniv

 Journiv import and export happens asynchronously in background through Celery.
 Ensure your Journiv instance is running Celery and has enough resources to handle the job.
 Large imports may take minutes.
 Wait for the job to complete.And that the paths match the Markdown image links.

-Make sure you exported JSON format, not HTML or PDF.
+• Make sure you exported in JSON (.zip) format from Day One, not HTML or PDF

 I imported my data and see duplicates